Stay Connected

 Measuring Impact

-In addition to the community reported tree counts and impact evaluation surveys, we also rely on remote sensing tools to verify and validate reforestation efforts.
-We use NDVI, satellite imagery, MOD44B tree cover, % tree cover data, and other remote sensing data/tools to measure change in vegetation cover and tree cover in each watershed over time.
+To make sure the numbers are real, we also use satellite tools.
+These include NDVI, satellite imagery, MOD44B tree cover, % tree cover data, and other remote sensing tech to measure how vegetation grows and changes in each watershed over time.

 Global Tree Planting Partnerships